liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/12-creating-ios-screenlets.markdown

         }

 4. Set the class you just created as the XIB file's custom class.
+You should also wire all `@IBOutlet` and `@IBAction` references.
 For example, in the Add Bookmark screenlet, `AddBookmarkView_default` is set as the `AddBookmarkView_default.xib` file's custom class.
 If you're using CocoaPods, be careful to set the appropiate module (don't use the grayed out value *Current*).
 For example, the Custom Class setting in this screenshot is